• Skip to primary navigation

 However, anise extract is a concentrated liquid form extracted from the seeds while anise seed is the whole seed itself.

-When it comes to cooking or baking, the two can be used interchangeably but with different measurements since the extract is more potent than the whole seeds.
+The two can be used interchangeably but with different measurements since the extract is more potent than the whole seeds.

 Anise extract is easier to use since one only needs to add a few drops to the recipe while using anise seed requires grinding or crushing before use.